carmelamonis/leaflet-challenge/README.md

 The data markers reflected the magnitude of the earthquake by their size, and the depth of the earthquake by its color.
 Earthquake information is included in the popup when the marker is clicked.

 ![Map](Images/map.png)

+### Note
+API Key is needed for map to display and is not included in the files.